angel4114z/ud_courses/database_foundations/workshops/README.md

 In this folder you will find the workshops developed along the course
 ## Workshops developed
 for now there are the next workshop developed:
-1. [Worshop 1](workshop1/README.md): basic design of a apartament complex application
+1. [Worshop 1](workshop1/README.md): basic design of a apartament complex application database